spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Detailed-instructions.md

    terraform init --upgrade
    ~~~

-### Configure the environment
+### Configure the target environment

-3. You can customize some **Terraform environment** by editing the file `terraform.env`.
-Apply those variables.
+3. You can customize the (terraform) **deployment environment** by editing the file `terraform.env`.
+   Apply those variables with:

    ~~~
    . ./terraform.env
    ~~~

    Note: You need to use a different `TF_WORKSPACE` for applying different environments for the same location.

 4. Edit the file `variables.tfvars` to configure your deployment location, operating system, credentials, etc.

    Note: You need to use a different `prefix` in `variables.tfvars` for applying multiple environments using the same account.

    Note: You need to modify the `source_address_prefix` variable, so you can access the environment from your ip address or subnet (you can find your public ip address for example in https://whatismyipaddress.com/).

-   Note: By default, we do not create an Azure Application Gateway or an Azure Bastion (they take some more time to spin up in Azure and are not very interesting for small test environments).
-Check in `vars-size-XS.tfvars` the variables that control *resource creation and sizing*.

 5. Edit the file `vars-size-XS.tfvars` to configure your deployment optional resources creation and sizing (type and number of instances)

    Note: The `vars-size-XS.tfvars` settings overrides `variables.tfvars` settings.

+   Note: By default, we do not create an Azure Application Gateway, or an Azure Bastion (they take some more time to spin up in Azure and are not very interesting for small test environments).
+Check in `vars-size-XS.tfvars` the variables that control *resource creation and sizing*.

 6. Select a Terraform workspace.
 For example, a workspace named `spotfire-dev`.